Pacifism in Islam

-Different Muslim movements through history had linked pacifism with Muslim theology.
+Different Muslim movements through history had linked pacifism with Islamic theology.
 However, warfare has been an integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.

 The teachings in the Qur'an and Hadith allow for wars to be fought if they can be justified.
 According to James Turner Johnson, there is no normative tradition of pacifism in Islam.

 Prior to the Hijra travel Muhammad struggled non-violently against his opposition in Mecca.
 It was not until after the exile that the Quranic revelations began to adopt a more offensive perspective.
 Fighting in self-defense is not only legitimate but considered obligatory upon Muslims, according to the Qur'an.
 The Qur'an, however, says that should the enemy's hostile behavior cease, then the reason for engaging the enemy also lapses.